-The developers are continuously enhancing the features on Google Chrome Canary web-browser.
+The developers are continuously enhancing the features of Google Chrome Canary web-browser.
 Apart from new attributes, they are including several other improvements and fixes to the persistent bugs.
 The password leak Detection in Google Chrome is one such issue that poses security concerns over personal data.
-If Chrome identifies any unauthorized person trying to track data, it blocks all the linked ids and suggest owner to change the relevant passcode as well.
+If Chrome identifies any unauthorized person trying to track data, it blocks all the linked ids and suggests the owner change the relevant passcode as well.

 Recommended: How to Enable WebUI Tab Strip on google chrome